RPA vs Workflow Automation vs iPaaS: Complete Comparison Guide

 - Meet strict governance requirements with RBAC, audit logs, and compliance certifications

-- Build reusable integration patterns that multiple teams can leverage
+- Build reusable integration patterns that multiple teams can use

 Workato balances power with usability.
 MuleSoft provides the deepest API management capabilities.
 Boomi offers strong EDI and B2B integration features.